 It’s common in your job search that you will be invited for an interview on short notice, so you’ve got to be able to come up with an excuse to escape from work for a bit without setting off alarm bells in your bosses mind.
 If you come out with one of the generic excuses like a “doctors appointment” or a “family emergency” it’s likely that your boss may become suspicious; however, the more creative you are the less likely it is that they will question it.

 5) Use all the latest tools and gadgets available to you

-Just because you’re wary of revealing your job hunt, doesn’t mean that you should avoid social media all together.
-Though you should steer clear of posting your resume or being too obvious about connecting with recruiters, etc.; you can still use online networks to keep an eye open for current job vacancies, get involved in industry related discussions and direct message people about opportunities.
+Just because you’re wary of revealing your job hunt, doesn’t mean that you should avoid social media altogether.
+Though you should steer clear of posting your resume or being too obvious about connecting with recruiters, etc.; you can still use online networks to keep an eye open for current job vacancies, get involved in industry-related discussions and direct message people about opportunities.

 6) Turn on the charm

 There’s no doubt that Bond knows how to charm people and it is a powerful tool for persuasion.
 A large factor in your job search is coming across as likable in your interview, as people want to hire people that they feel they can get along with and will fit in with the team.
 Turn the charm on and I’m sure you’ll land a job in no time.